khagedorn/refactoring-to-feature-dojo/README.md

 The PiggyBank currently supports saving, withdrawing and getting the amount currently in the bank.
 All of the savings and withdrawals are stored in a text file.
-The Application is started using the main method in the PiggyBank class.
-You can enter a saved amount by pressing [s] and entering an amount and you can withdraw something by pressing [w] and entering an amount.
+The Application is started using the main method in the PiggyBankClient class.
+You can try the following commands:
+ * save 10.00
+ * withdraw 8.30
+ * balance

 There are some tests in place, but don't trust on them to cover everything :)